 If time is a factor, consider short but intense interval training.
 High-intensity interval training has been proven to have a greater antidepressant effect than low-intensity exercise, so think about one-minute sprints followed by one minute of walking for 30 minutes.
 Research shows that these short bursts of intense exercise can lead to increased energy production and improve blood-sugar levels after meals.

 Research indicates that the more depressed we are, the worse we are at distinguishing colors—and dark, gray skies during winter don’t help.
 Adding color to your wardrobe—try warm ones such as red, orange, and yellow—can give your mood a boost.
 Or choose a room in your home to make over and paint it a bold shade.
 You’ll have an activity to keep you busy and can retreat to the room when you feel low.

 5. Avoid Carb-Heavy Meals

-sugar into the body slowly and have a low glycemic index.
+Instead, choose foods rich in protein and complex carbohydrates, such as fruits, vegetables, and whole grains, which release sugar into the body slowly and have a low glycemic index.
 (More mood-boosting foods.)

 6. Fill Up Your Social Calendar